dental myths

 Myth #10.
 Loss Of Enamel Causes Sensitivity

 Truth – Tooth sensitivity has many causes.
 While enamel loss can cause tooth sensitivity, the other reasons include tooth grinding, abrasive toothpaste, and other factors.
+This is one of the common myths about dental fillings that can lead to misunderstandings about tooth health.

 Myth #11.
 You Do Not Need To Go To The Dentist If You Have No Oral Health Issues